Chen wins 6th straight US figure skating championship

 AP Sports Writer

 NASHVILLE, Tenn.
-(AP) — Nathan Chen had landed some of the most difficult jumps in figure skating, soaring through the air with a dizzying array of quads and flawlessly stringing together incredible combinations that left the crowd wanting more.
+(AP) — Nathan Chen had landed some of the most difficult jumps in figure skating, soaring through the air with a dizzying array of quads and flawlessly stringing together incredible combinations to leave the crowd wanting more.

 Figures that he would faceplant on a simple step sequence.